gaboesquivel/gaboesquivel.com/source/_posts/2014-04-28-configuring-zsh-on-mac-osx.md

 Most operating systems offer a command line interface, but that doesn't mean the built-in version is best.
 MAC OS X comes with [terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X)), however there's a terminal emulator for Mac OS X that is more customizable and does amazing things out-of-the-box, it's called [iTerm](http://www.iterm2.com/#/section/home).
 If you are using a windows machine I'd recommend you installing [cygwin](http://lifehacker.com/179514/geek-to-live--introduction-to-cygwin-part-i).

 In order to use the command line prompt you will need to memorize commands.
-Start with the basic system commands, once you mastered that you'll catch up quickly with other tools such as [gulp.js](/blog/2014/shell-is-your-friend-tips-and-how-to-customize-it/).
-[Sayanee](http://sayan.ee/) runs a great podcast on tech tools called Build Podcast, I recommend you watching this episode to get started.
+Start with the basic system commands, once you mastered that you'll catch up quickly with other tools such as [gulp.js](/blog/2014/shell-is-your-friend-tips-and-how-to-customize-it/). <!--more-->[Sayanee](http://sayan.ee/) runs a great podcast on tech tools called Build Podcast, I recommend you watching this episode to get started.

 {% vimeo 43649618 %}

 ##Environment Setup

 ZSH(Z Shell) is a powerful command interpreter for shell scripting, it is a modern [Unix shell](http://en.wikipedia.org/wiki/Unix_shell) that is backward compatible with bash.
-The main features of zsh are the true auto tab completion and autocorrect and the ability to customize your prompt [among many other](http://zsh.sourceforge.net/FAQ/zshfaq01.html).
+The main features of zsh are the true auto tab completion and autocorrect, shared history over all terminals, history sub-string search and the ability to customize your prompt [among many other](http://zsh.sourceforge.net/FAQ/zshfaq01.html).

 So Why is Zsh better than Bash?
 In short:
 - very costumizable prompt